17th-century French literature: Classicism

 In 1674 there erupted an intellectual debate (la querelle des Anciens et des Modernes) on whether the arts and literature of the modern era had achieved more than the illustrious writers and artists of antiquity.
 The Académy was dominated by the "Moderns" (Charles Perrault, Jean Desmarets de Saint-Sorlin) and Perrault's poem "Le Siècle de Louis le Grand" ("The Century of Louis the Great") in 1687 was the strongest expression of their conviction that the reign of Louis XIV was the equal of Augustus.
 As a great lover of the classics, Nicolas Boileau-Despréaux found himself pushed into the role of champion of the Anciens (his severe criticisms of Desmarets de Saint-Sorlin's poems did not help), and Jean Racine, Jean de La Fontaine and Jean de La Bruyère took his defense.
 Meanwhile, Bernard le Bovier de Fontenelle and the newspaper Mercure galant joined the "Moderns".
 The debate would last until the beginning of the 18th century.

-The term "classicism" is also linked to the visual arts and architecture of the period where it is also known as Style Louis XIV, most specifically to the construction of the Palace of Versailles (the crowning achievement of an official program of propaganda and regal glory).
+The term "classicism" is also linked to the visual arts and architecture of the period where it is also known as Louis XIV style, most specifically to the construction of the Palace of Versailles (the crowning achievement of an official program of propaganda and regal glory).
 Although originally a country retreat used for special festivities—and known more for André Le Nôtre's gardens and fountains—Versailles eventually became the permanent home of the king.
 By relocating to Versailles Louis effectively avoided the dangers of Paris (in his youth, Louis XIV had suffered during the civil and parliamentary insurrection known as the Fronde), and could also keep his eye closely on the affairs of the nobles and play them off against each other and against the newer noblesse de robe.
 Versailles became a gilded cage; to leave spelled disaster for a noble, for all official charges and appointments were made there.
 A strict etiquette was imposed; a word or glance from the king could make or destroy a career.
 The king himself followed a strict daily regimen, and there was little privacy.
 Through his wars and the glory of Versailles Louis became, to a certain degree, the arbiter of taste and power in Europe; both his château and the etiquette in Versailles were copied by the other European courts.
 However, the difficult wars at the end of his long reign and the religious problems created by the revocation of the Edict of Nantes made the last years dark.